JACKURUVI99/DeltaTask/ReadMe.md

 ## 🔐 Notes

-- MySQL password `kali` is hardcoded — replace with env variables for production
+- MySQL password `arch` is hardcoded — replace with env variables for production
 - Clean up duplicate subscriptions in `subscriptions.yaml` to avoid errors
 - All features work offline (Netcat-based notifications, bash-only logic)